 ENDURA WINTER 2017/18

 With a location just outside Edinburgh and a stone’s throw from the wilds of the highlands as well as the 7stanes trail centres, the test team at Endura have ideal testing grounds for product development.
 With Danny MacAskill on board as a brand ambassador, his feedback has played a big part in the latest mountainbike kit from this 25-year-old brand.
 Endura say it has ‘a no-nonsense commitment to advancing the performance and function of cycle apparel’.
-When you’re wanting to ride, regardless of challenging weather, function and performance 9along with the latest fabric technology) should keep you out there.
+When you’re wanting to ride – regardless of challenging weather – the function and performance (along with the latest fabric technology) of the latest riding kit should keep you out there.
 Here we check out some key products from Endura’s latest winter range.

 ENDURA MT500 WATERPROOF PULLOVER

 The full-zip version of this waterproof was launched back in the autumn of 2016 and was an evolution of a true favourite.
 The original MT500 was (and still is) a jacket that we turned to for both high mountain adventures as well as truly wet days knocking out trail centre loops.
 Tough, reliably waterproof and with all the features we look for in a four season hard-shell jacket.
 Here’s a quote from one of our previous testers:

 “This one is just never going to fail me.
 It’ll keep out the heaviest of rain and retain warmth in the depths of winter.
 With zippers and pockets galore this jacket is also the most tailor–able and versatile out there.
 I love it.”